parseablehq/parseable/README.md

 </div>

-Parseable is a lightweight, cloud native log observability engine.
-It can use either a local drive or S3 (and compatible stores) for backend data storage.
+Parseable is a lightweight, cloud native log observability and analytics engine.
+It is written in Rust and uses Apache Arrow and Parquet.

-Parseable is written in Rust and uses Apache Arrow and Parquet as underlying data structures.
-Additionally, it uses a simple, index-free mechanism to organize and query data allowing low latency, and high throughput ingestion and query.
+Parseable uses a simple, index-free mechanism to organize and query data allowing low latency, and high throughput ingestion and query.
+It can use either a local mount point or object storage (S3/compatible stores) for data storage.

-Parseable consumes up to **_~80% lower memory_** and **_~50% lower CPU_** than Elastic for similar ingestion throughput.
+For comparison, Parseable consumes up to **_~80% lower memory_** and **_~50% lower CPU_** than Elastic for similar ingestion throughput.
+Read more in the [benchmarks directory](./benchmarks/).

 - [Parseable UI Demo (Credentials: admin,admin) ↗︎](https://demo.parseable.io)
 - [Grafana Dashboard Demo ↗︎](http://demo.parseable.io:3000/dashboards)